get-convex/workflow/README.md

 Have you ever wanted to run a series of functions reliably and durably, where each can have its own retry behavior, the overall workflow will survive server restarts, and you can have long-running workflows spanning months that can be canceled?
+Do you want to observe the status of a workflow reactively, as well as the results written from each step?

 And do you want to do this with code, instead of a DSL?

 Welcome to the world of Convex workflows.

-- Run workflows asynchronously, and reactively observe their status.
+- Run workflows asynchronously, and observe their status reactively via subscriptions, from one or many users simultaneously, even on page refreshes.
 - Workflows can run for months, and survive server restarts.
 You can specify delays or custom times to run each step.
 - Run steps in parallel, or in sequence.